asaladino/ethos-sample-java-cli/README.md

 1. Open cmd / powershell/ terminal
 2. Change directories to where you checked out the code: `./ethos-sample-java-cli`
-3. The run: `gradle clean build jar`
+3. The run: `gradle clean build fatJar`

 Your jar file has been generated and is located at `./build/libs/ethos-sample-java-cli-1.0.jar`